TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-alertreport-issuwwithpowerbireport.md

 ## **Recommended Documents**

-The Power BI Content Pack for Azure Backup is a legacy solution and not supported anymore.
-It is recommended to switch to the new Azure Backup Reports Solution.
-[Learn more](https://docs.microsoft.com/azure/backup/configure-reports)
+The Power BI Content Pack for Azure Backup is a legacy solution and is no longe supported.
+We recommend that you switch to the new Azure Backup Reports Solution.
+[Learn more](https://docs.microsoft.com/azure/backup/configure-reports).